Cristina Fernández de Kirchner: Other protests

 Buenos Aires and La Plata suffered floods in April, resulting in more than 70 deaths.
 Mayor Mauricio Macri pointed out that the national government had prevented the city from taking out international loans, which would have been used for infrastructure improvements.
 A week later, Fernández de Kirchner announced a proposed amendment of the Argentine judiciary.
 Three bills were controversial: the first proposed to limit injunctions against the state; the second would include people selected in national elections on the body that appoints or removes judges; the third would create a new court that would limit the number of cases heard by the Supreme Court.
 The opposition considered the bills an attempt to control the judiciary.
-The 2013 season of the investigative journalism program Periodismo para todos revealed an ongoing case of political corruption involving Néstor Kirchner, called "The Route of the K-Money", which generated a huge political controversy.
+The 2013 season of the investigative journalism programme Periodismo para todos revealed an ongoing case of political corruption involving Néstor Kirchner, called "The Route of the K-Money", which generated a huge political controversy.
 This led to a new cacerolazo on 18 April, known as the 18A.

 Prosecutor Alberto Nisman, who worked on the investigation of the 1994 Asociación Mutual Israelita Argentina (Argentine-Israeli Mutual Association) AMIA bombing, accused Fernández de Kirchner of engaging in a criminal, cover-up conspiracy to cover up the attack.
 He was found dead in his home the day before he was to explain his denunciation in Congress.
 Argentine law enforcement concluded that Nisman's death was a homicide.
 The unsolved case was highly controversial.
 The 18F demonstration took place a month after his death.
 It was organized as a silent demonstration, as an homage to Alberto Nisman, and was devoid of political flags or banners.
 The rule was followed, with occasional exceptions, by waves of spontaneous clapping or people singing the Argentine national anthem.
 The city police estimated that the demonstration was attended by 400,000 people.